hackclub/OnBoard/docs/faq.md

 ##### What if I need more funds than initially planned?

-If your initial grant is less than $100, and you find yourself needing more to order extra parts, reach out to the Bank team at bank@hackclub.com to request additional funds.
+If your initial grant is less than $100, and you find yourself needing more to order extra parts, reach out to the Onboard Team on Slack in #electronics or #onboard-help to request additional funds.

 ##### When will my pull request be reviewed?